Music of South Carolina: Rock/pop

-Hootie & The Blowfish's roots rock song "Only Wanna Be With You" was #1 on the Mainstream Top 40 chart in 1995.
-Hootie's debut album Cracked Rear View was the best-selling album of 1995, the 7th best-selling album of the 90s, and is the 19th-best-selling album List of best-selling albums in the United States of all time.
-Their 2nd album Fairweather Johnson also went to #1 on the Billboard 200 in 1996.
+Hootie & The Blowfish's roots rock song "Only Wanna Be With You", was number one on the Mainstream Top 40 chart in 1995.
+Hootie's debut album, Cracked Rear View, was the best-selling album of 1995, the seventh best-selling album of the 1990s, and is the 19th best-selling album in the United States.
+Their second album, Fairweather Johnson, went to number one on the Billboard 200 in 1996.

-The Upstate band Needtobreathe had a #2 album on the Billboard 200 with Hard Love in 2016.
-Indie folk singer Iron & Wine had a #2 album on the Billboard 200 with Kiss Each Other Clean in 2011.
-Country star Darius Rucker has had two #2 albums on the Billboard 200: Charleston, SC 1966 in 2010 and True Believers in 2013, as well as 9 #1 songs on the Country Airplay chart from 2008 to 2020.
-Country singer Josh Turner from Florence County had a #2 album on the Billboard 200 with Your Man in 2006.
-And country singer Lee Brice from Sumter had 2 #5 albums on the Billboard 200 with Hard 2 Love in 2012 and I Don't Dance in 2014.
-Toro y Moi, a popular electronic artist (who had a #1 album on the Dance Chart with Anything in Return in 2013), and rapper Lil Ru are both from Columbia.
+The Upstate band Needtobreathe had a number two album on the Billboard 200 with Hard Love in 2016.
+Indie folk singer Iron & Wine had a number two placing on the Billboard 200 with Kiss Each Other Clean in 2011.
+Country star Darius Rucker has had two number two albums on the Billboard 200: Charleston, SC 1966 in 2010 and True Believers in 2013, as well as nine number one songs on the Country Airplay chart from 2008 to 2020.
+Country singer Josh Turner from Florence County had a number two on the Billboard 200 with Your Man in 2006.
+Lee Brice from Sumter had two number five placings on the Billboard 200 with Hard 2 Love in 2012 and I Don't Dance in 2014.
+Toro y Moi, a popular electronic artist (who had a number one album on the Dance Chart with Anything in Return in 2013), and rapper Lil Ru are both from Columbia.

 Urban centers in the state including Greenville, Columbia, Myrtle Beach, and Charleston continue to have thriving rock and hip hop scenes.